php-flasher/php-flasher/docs/pages/index.md

 ---
 permalink: /
-description: PHPFlasher is an open-source tool for easily adding flash messages to Laravel or Symfony projects, improving user interaction with minimal effort.
+description: PHPFlasher is an open-source tool that makes it easy to add flash messages to your Laravel or Symfony projects.
+Improve user interaction with minimal effort using simple, customizable notifications.
 data-controller: flasher
 ---